 In addition, chronic dissociation can impede the formation of close relationships and impact an individual’s overall well-being.
 Ultimately, then, while dissociation may be helpful in the short term, it cannot ultimately shield us from the full range of human emotions.

-Projection as a defense mechanism is often thought of as unhealthy and harmful, this is not always the case.
-In fact, some defense mechanisms can be vital for coping with stressful situations in life.
+Projection as a defense mechanism is often thought of as unhealthy and harmful, but this is not always the case.
+Some defense mechanisms can be vital for coping with stressful situations in life.

 By taking ourselves less seriously, we can better cope with even the most stressful events and find more joy in our daily lives.
-Therefore, though defense mechanisms may seem negative on the surface, they can actually be essential tools for building resilience in the face of adversity.
+Therefore, though defense mechanisms may seem negative on the surface, they can be essential tools for building resilience in the face of adversity.

 The Problem With Projection

 For instance, if we feel insecure in our relationships or unsure about ourselves, we may unconsciously project those feelings onto our spouses or partners.
-As a result, we may start to see them as untrustworthy or undeserving of our love, even though these beliefs have nothing to do with who they really are.
+As a result, we may start to see them as untrustworthy or undeserving of our love, even though these beliefs have nothing to do with who they are.

 Now that we know all about psychological projection, it’s time to start taking steps toward becoming more self-aware.
-The first step is recognizing when you are projecting in order to become more conscious of your thoughts and behavior patterns.
+The first step is recognizing when you are projecting to become more conscious of your thoughts and behavior patterns.